top of page

 PARTNERS & FUNDERS

-Cadillac Brownfield Redevelopment Authority (BRA); City of Cadillac; Michigan State Housing Authority; Michigan Economic Development Corporation; Michigan Department of Environment, Great Lakes and Energy; West Shore Bank; and Department of Housing and Urban Development (HUD).
+City of Cadillac; Michigan State Housing Authority; Michigan Economic Development Corporation; Michigan Department of Environment, Great Lakes and Energy; and West Shore Bank.

 More MCC Developments